Phil Anselmo: En Minor

 In a September 27, 2017 interview with Jimmy Cabbs' 5150 interview series, Anselmo announced a new project called En Minor, which he said is influenced by the artists of the classic 1980s gothic rock period.
 The band released a single on August 2, 2019, containing the tracks "On the Floor" and "There's a Long Way to Go".

 The first full-length album, When the Cold Truth Has Worn Its Miserable Welcome Out, was released via Anselmo's own record label Housecore in the US and via Season of Mist in Europe in September 2020.

-Guest appearances and other releases
+Other appearances and releases

 In 1993, Anselmo produced Crowbar's self titled album and recorded backing vocals on some of the tracks.

 In 1996, Anselmo recorded guitars on two songs ("Van Full of Retards" and a cover of Manowar's "Gloves of Metal") and contributed vocals/backing vocals on 18 songs for Anal Cunt's 40 More Reasons to Hate Us album.

 In 1996, Anselmo recorded backing vocals for tracks on Crowbar's Broken Glass album.